Trump says he could fire Sessions 'whenever he wants to'

 While the president hasn't said definitively that Sessions will be fired, he also hasn't publicly committed to keeping him as the attorney general past next month’s midterm elections.

+“I could fire him whenever I want to fire him, but I haven’t said that I was going to."

-In an interview with “60 Minutes” on Sunday, Trump said that he was “very disappointed” in Sessions decision to recuse himself from special counsel Robert Mueller’s probe.
+In an interview with “60 Minutes” on Sunday, Trump said that he was “very disappointed” in Sessions' decision to recuse himself from special counsel Robert Mueller’s probe.

 However, when asked if they could assume Sessions would be dismissed after the midterms, Trump answered: "No. No. You can't assume that."